yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 XH2Yndjv6Ks3XEHGaSMDhUMTAMZTTWv5nEN958Y7VMyQXBCJVQmM
 ```

 B. *Equivalent m/44’/5’/0’/0/0 chain code-driven compressed EC private key synthesis, derived from the same cryptographically weak brain wallet, but protects the confidentiality of the master seed.
 Extreme care still must be exercised to protect the confidentiality of private key chain code starting with xprv or tprv.
 A compromise of the confidentiality of m/44’/5’/0’/0 for this Dash example will likely compromise the funds for ~4 billion associated addresses.
 (The prefix tprv below resulted below from compiling bx with the "--enable-testnet" flag.
-Not compiling bx with this code would result in similar chain code starting with xprv.)*
+Not compiling bx with with this flag will result in similar chain code starting with xprv.)*
 ```
 % echo  'tprv8iBUTxFHtPMKmrQDN4yjCPWmNBT9ZPZZeSFgxNLnAhmNmsHVmFxENnREcdEQXLVUoE3invSjhTjDsHfCrVtijVvVYbj6XWfH6DmQnXQvQoZ' | bx hd-private -i 0 | bx hd-to-ec | sed 's/$/01/' | bx base58check-encode -v 204
 ```